phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 232228
+#Total Number of Tweets: 799505
-#Number of Trump Tweets: 211378
+#Number of Clinton Tweets: 232580
-#Number of Sanders Tweets: 157322
+#Number of Trump Tweets: 211734
-#Number of Cruz Tweets: 151836
+#Number of Sanders Tweets: 157557
-#Number of Rubio Tweets: 34621
+#Number of Cruz Tweets: 152109
-#Number of Carson Tweets: 10806
+#Number of Rubio Tweets: 34696
-#Total Number of Tweets:
+#Number of Carson Tweets: 10831
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---